-Hinterland Bush Links was founded by Susie Duncan in 2011 after she undertook a fauna survey at Curramore Wildlife Sanctuary for the Australian Wildlife Conservancy.
+We are excited to share with you the history of Hinterland Bush Links.
+Our organisation was founded by ecologist Susie Duncan in 2011 after she undertook a fauna survey at Curramore Wildlife Sanctuary for the Australian Wildlife Conservancy.
 From the results of this survey, Susie could see how fragmentation of wildlife habitats was impacting native fauna.
 She had a vision to restore wildlife corridors across the landscape and set out to support landholders to protect and restore their own land through support from community volunteers and funding.

-- The long-term Roving Restorers program sees community volunteers assist landholders with weeding and tree planting on their properties.
+- Our long-term Roving Restorers program sees community bush regeneration volunteers assist landholders with weeding and tree planting on their properties.

 - In the Mary River catchment, highly valued for its biodiversity, Hinterland Bush Links is treating invasive weed vines to improve riverine areas and water quality in the upper catchment through the Upper Mary Valley Weed Vine project.